score-json/json/TSF/trustable/statements/JLS-24.md

 normative: true
 ---

-The JSON library recognizes malformed JSON and returns an exception.
+The nlohmann/json library recognizes malformed JSON and returns an exception.